-- the focus is on the newest technologies used, even if they are only deployed by a small number of operators in the EU. - 37.
-For this reason, the following technologies of the networks mentioned in section 4.1 are considered: - a.
-In case of fixed networks with copper twisted pair access, the most advanced DSL technology (e.g. G.fast 212 MHz, MG.fast) on twisted pair. - b.
-In case of fixed networks with coax access, the most advanced DOCSIS technology (e.g. DOCSIS 3.1_DOCSIS 4.0). - c.
+- 37. For this reason, the following technologies of the networks mentioned in section 4.1 are considered: - a.
+In case of fixed networks with copper twisted pair access, the most advanced DSL technology (e.g. G.fast on twisted pair.212 MHz). - b.
+In case of fixed networks with coax access, the most advanced DOCSIS technology (e.g. DOCSIS 3.1). - c.
 In case of mobile networks, the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO13, modulation etc. used in the mobile network of the respective operators.